ari1337an/tensorify/src/PROJECT_STRUCTURE.md

       - `OnboardingSource.tsx` - Component for collecting how users discovered Tensorify.
       - `OnboardingUsage.tsx` - Component for collecting how users plan to use Tensorify, now with data passing to parent component.
       - `OnboardingFramework.tsx` - Component for selecting ML/DL/AI framework.
-      - `OnboardingOrg.tsx` - Component for organization name and slug setup, passes organization data to parent component.
+      - `OnboardingOrg.tsx` - Component for organization name and slug setup, passes organization data to parent component including organization URL generated from the slug in format `{slug}.app.tensorify.io`.
-      - `OnboardingSetup.tsx` - Real progress bar component that processes and submits onboarding data to the API, now accessing user data (ID, email) and fingerprint from the global store.
+      - `OnboardingSetup.tsx` - Multi-step process component with proper error handling and retry capability.
+Processes and submits onboarding data to the API, then calls the account setup function with the organization URL to configure the user's workspace with default organizational structure before redirecting.
+Includes detailed status updates and allows retrying failed submissions without resetting or reloading.

 ### UI Components